 When did this holiday begin and why?
 Was it of pagan origins or is there something more behind Halloween history?
 How should Christians view this day in general?
 To understand these questions further, we need to go back to the roots of Halloween.

-I encourage you to read the rest of this excellent article on our website.
+To learn 'what is Halloween' from a biblical perspective, I encourage you to read the rest of this excellent article on our website.
 And next year, consider ordering Halloween booklets to hand out to those who come to your door.
 Candy and other treats are good, but there’s nothing that compares with the gift of salvation through Jesus Christ.

 Thanks for stopping by and thanks for praying,